It’s fun and easy to make your own lip balm!

 - 5 drops of Orange essential oil per tube (Citrus sinensis)

 This makes about 24 lip balms if the tube is 5 mL (1/6 oz).

 Measure the jojoba, butters and beeswax by weight.
 I use a small kitchen scale.

 Melt the coconut oil and beeswax in a double boiler.* When everything is melted, add in the jojoba and stir with a glass stirring rod, then take off the stove.
-Add the shea butter and stir again until the shea is melted, then add the Orange oil and pour immediately into the lip balm tubes.
+Add the shea butter and stir again until the shea is melted, then add the Orange oil (for 24 tubes I use about 5 mls of orange oil which gives each tube about 5 drops) and pour immediately into the lip balm tubes.
 It helps a lot to have a lip balm tray to hold the tubes in place while you pour the hot liquid!
 It also helps to have some plastic pipettes (like you used in chemistry class!), which can reduce the chance of spills.